If You Don't Winterize Your Boat, Here's What Happens

 Lithium

-While lithium batteries will not freeze like lead-acid, their performance degrades at low temperatures and charging a LiFePO~4~ below 32°F (0°C) may damage the batteries.
+While lithium batteries will not freeze like lead-acid, their performance degrades at low temperatures, and charging a LiFePO~4~ below 32°F (0°C) may damage the batteries.

-Deck Fittings & Hardware
+Deck Fittings and Hardware

 Mold, Mildew and Dirt

 An uncovered boat will accumulate dirt over the winter.
-If you're unlucky enough to have storage near trees, you may find brown stains, filth, and a cockpit full of rotted leaves and a stained deck in the spring.
+If you're unlucky enough to have storage near trees, you may find brown stains, filth, a cockpit full of rotted leaves, and a stained deck in the spring.
 Even without trees, atmospheric buildup from air pollution and rain will leave a patina of dirt and grime on a boat left uncovered for the winter.

 Frozen Bilge

 Bilge pumps in frozen water do not fair well.
-If they are run while frozen they are likely to get damaged, and expansion and crushing forces from water can break the casing or damage the pump mechanism.
+If they are run while frozen, they are likely to get damaged, and expansion and crushing forces from water can break the casing or damage the pump mechanism.

 Avoiding Spring Disasters

 In the spring, inspect everything carefully.
 You can't tell if something has frozen and thawed, but you can see visible damage.
 If you didn't winterize, be prepared for surprises when you commission things.
-I found that broken shower mixer in the spring when I pressurized my water to flush the system and it started spraying water all over the forward head.
+I found that broken shower mixer in the spring when I pressurized my water to flush the system, and it started spraying water all over the forward head.

 If you think you missed winterizing something, inspect it closely before trying to use it.